francesNLP/MappingChange/README.md

 # 🗺️ MappingChange
 ## Tracking the Evolution of Place Descriptions in the Gazetteers of Scotland (1803–1901)
-This repository supports a research project to transform [The Gazetteers of Scotland (1803–1901)](https://data.nls.uk/data/digitised-collections/gazetteers-of-scotland/), digitized by the National Library of Scotland, into structured article-level data.
+This repository supports a research project to transform [The Gazetteers of Scotland (1803–1901)](https://data.nls.uk/data/digitised-collections/gazetteers-of-scotland/), digitized by the National Library of Scotland (NLS), into structured article-level data.
 These gazetteers provide detailed historical accounts of Scottish places—towns, glens, castles, and parishes—captured across 21 volumes:

 ![NumVolGaz1803_1901](https://github.com/user-attachments/assets/b81dca6b-87c7-4468-b0f4-caeb1e76d3bb)